MChartier/PokedexQuizSkill/README.md

 ```

 ### Build
-The 'build' script runs the TypeScript compiles and outputs build artifacts into the 'dist' directory.
+The 'build' script runs the TypeScript compiler and outputs build artifacts into the 'dist' directory.

 ```
 yarn run build